lluisalemanypuig/docyourprolog/README.md

 vertex that represents the file.
 - PROJECT_INCLUSION_GRAPH: generate a graph for the whole project.
 This graph may have several source vertices.
-- KEEP_DOT: the graphs are generated using the _dot_ software which is part of Graphviz.
-This variable is used to decide whether the _.dot_ files are kept or removed after generating the graphs in _.png_ format.
 - FILE_GRAPH_MAX_DIAMETER: control the maximum diameter of each file's graph.
 - PROJECT_GRAPH_MAX_DIAMETER: control the maximum diameter of the whole project's graph.